-Pulling a trailer improperly can damage the vehicle and result in costly repairs not covered by the vehicle warranty.
-To pull a trailer correctly, follow the advice in this section and see your dealer for important information about towing a trailer with the vehicle.
-Before pulling a trailer, three important considerations have to do with weight:
+Towing a trailer improperly can damage the vehicle and result in costly repairs not covered by the vehicle warranty.
+To tow a trailer correctly, follow the directions in this section and see your dealer for important information about towing a trailer with the vehicle.